eclipse-sumo/sumo/docs/web/docs/Tutorials/CityMobil.md

 ## Traffic Demand

 We define the cybercars and the passenger vehicles in different route files.
-For the cybercars a simple flow is enough:
+For the cybercars, a simple flow is enough:
 ```
 print("""    <flow id="c" type="cybercar" begin="50" period="100" number="%s" line="taxi">
         <route edges="cyberin cyber0to1"/>
     </flow>""" % (TOTAL_CAPACITY // CYBER_CAPACITY), file=routes)
 ```
-The only special thing here is line which uses the reserved string "taxi" to denote that this will be a demand driven transport system answering to special transportation requests.
+The only special thing here is the line which uses the reserved string "taxi" to denote that this will be a demand driven transport system answering to special transportation requests.
 This specialty will also take care of the fact that the vehicle should not leave the scenario after it reached the end of its initial route but wait for new requests.